bogaczmateusz/smartmeal/.ai/prd.md

 - User profile with an "ingredients to avoid" list.
 - AI recipe generation from a minimum of three ingredients.
 - Manual recipe creation with structured fields.
-- Viewing, editing (manual only), and deleting saved recipes.
+- Viewing, editing (all saved recipes), and deleting saved recipes.
 - Card-based layout for recipe lists.
 - Web-only platform with a mobile-responsive design.